 - Environmental Taxes

 PAYE (Pay as you Earn) is part of HMRC.
-As an employer in the UK, you have to operate PAYE, which is an integral part of the payroll system.
+As an employer in the UK, you have to operate HMRC PAYE software, which forms an integral part of the payroll system.

 PAYE is a method that collects your Income Tax and National Insurance from your employment.
 Each time you are paid money into your account, your employer has the responsibility to send the tax on to HMRC.
 Each payday you will receive a payslip which details your pay, national insurance contributions, and tax.

 At the end of the tax year, you will be sent a P60 form- this presents the total amount of money paid to you and the money deducted from the former tax year.
 The tax year in the UK runs from the 5th of April to the 6th of April.